 It's a bit embarrassing to admit this, but I understand the choice of those thieves.
 I like the figure of Jesus: I like the clever and compassionate way he treated people; I admire the clarity and balance of his ethical teaching; I love his stories.
 The character of Christ is the ideal of health and wholeness toward which I want to grow more and more.
 The whole world would be better if more of us lived Christ's way.
 According to almost every study I read, millions of—even those who hardly ever darken the door of a church or have serious questions about God—are quite attracted to the figure of Jesus.
 As for his cross—that's a little more complicated.
 Some of us prefer not to get too close to that.
 Isn't there already enough violence, blood, and cruelty in this world?
 Hasn't religion often wrapped itself up in that same kind of horror in the name of God?
 Who wants to associate Jesus with that sort of thing?
-I can appreciate that ...
+I can appreciate that sentiment.

-Dan Meyer is pastor of Christ Church of Oak Brook in Oak Brook, Illinois.
+Dan Meyer is pastor of Christ Church.us, a nondenominational, multisite church with locations in Oak Brook and Lombard, Illinois.